arribada/LoraTracker/README.md

         ```
 - Gateways/Create
 ```
-name: gpsTracker
+name: main
 description: gpsTracker
-id:... #look for the gateway_ID in the sender's compose file or in the corresponding env variable  if overridden by one.
+# for rpi sender - look for the gateway_ID in the sender's compose file or in the corresponding env variable  if overridden by one.
+# for lorix one - look at config file in ` /etc/lora-packet-forwarder/global_conf.json`
+id:...
-server: gpsTracker
+server: main
 location: #drag the pin to the current gateway location.
-This determens when the gps tracker is outside a parimeter and when to send alerts.
+This determens when the gps tracker is outside a parimeter and when to send Prometheus alerts.
 ```
 - Applications/Create
 ```